crawl/sequell/docs/listgame.md

    selects only character combos that are playable on the current development version of Crawl.

+   `playable:sp` and `playable:job` may also be used to select only playable species and jobs respectively.

    `playable:good` selects only playable unrestricted combos.
    `playable:bad` selects only playable restricted combos.

-   (good and bad are just labels for unrestricted vs restricted -- Sequell makes no value judgments about characters.)

-   `playable:sp` and `playable:job` may also be used to select only playable species and jobs respectively.
+   playable:good and playable:bad are deprecated and may not be consistent with what Crawl itself recommends.
+They may be removed at any point.

 5. Death types:
    - `won` / `win` / `winning`: select only winning games.